How To Attract Generation Z Employees

 As digital natives, Gen Z job seekers may have certain technology expectations when interacting with recruiters and companies.
 They may favor companies with advanced, user-friendly application systems and often expect a quick response.

-The COVID-19 pandemic has thrown a wrench into Generation Z's job prospects.
-After many of their important milestones have been delayed or changed due to the pandemic, such as graduations or weddings, they are also concerned about work, with one in seven workers between the ages of 18 and 24 reportedly looking for jobs in industries that are more "future proof."
+The COVID-19 pandemic threw a wrench into Gen Z's job prospects.
+After many of their important milestones were delayed or changed due to the pandemic, such as graduations or weddings, they were also concerned about work.
+One in seven workers between the ages of 18 and 24 are reportedly looking for jobs in industries that are more "future-proof."1

 Begin Recruiting Generation Z Employees Today

-As a greater number of Generation Z individuals complete their education and enter the workforce, companies must learn how to leverage their strengths and talents.
+Companies must learn how to leverage their strengths and talents as more Gen Z individuals complete their education and enter the workforce.
 This up-and-coming talent has already made strong contributions to the workforce and society in general, and their desire for success will continue to carry them into greater achievements in the future.
 Employers can leverage the power of recruiting and hiring services to help them attract and bring Gen Z employees on board with more success.

 Tags